rdalx42/rFortran/README.md

 # Notices
  - Concat can only concat strings, not variables which hold strings, concat operations can't be nested: "y" concat "x" concat "z"
+ - Arrays can't initialized as empty, there are 256 array slots available, each array having 256 value slots.

 ```pascal
 program main